alexbaban/Instructions/Hybrid Web Application Developer/README.md

 - understand and write code in a new language
 - write instructions about how to build it

-Here is a screenshot of the program (macOS):
+Here is a screenshot of the application (macOS):

 <img src="Sending Text Messages with Red and Twilio_1.png" alt="Sending Text Messages with Red and Twilio" width="500" />